CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

    GRANT ALL PRIVILEGES ON * . * TO sqluser@'%';

    ```

+   >**Note**:Copy-paste the commands in Notepad before pasting it into the editor to avoid mistakes

 1. Close the instance,

 1. Click on the add button "+" to set-up new connection.